oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.2.3 Missing Score

-For each Product ID (type `/$defs/product_id_t`) in the Product Status groups Affected it must be tested that a score object exists which covers this product.
+For each Product ID (type `/$defs/product_id_t`) in the Product Status groups Affected it MUST be tested that a score object exists which covers this product.

 The relevant paths for this test are: